mchenggit/kabanero-event/architecture/README.md

 - How to ensure Eclipse che/Codeready Workspaces only pick up standardized stacks
 - Do we want to prevent developers from creating their own stack?

-The architect configures Github in the same way as for `ui` application.
+The architect configures Github in the same way as `ui` application.
 The main difference is the creation of `develop` integration branch.
 Developers may create their own feature or defect forks or branches.

 The architect configures Tekton pipelines.
 The main difference is that there are additional pipeline for builds from `develop` branch, and for system test.
 Another difference is that many of the existing stacks in Codeready Workspaces can be built using existing source-2-image builders.
 The s2i step may be incorporated as part of the pipeline.
 See example here: https://github.com/openshift/pipelines-tutorial